 Jaggery & Chapati

 This combination is my favorite childhood snack.
 Jaggery is a good source of energy for a breastfeeding mom.
 Crumble jaggery pieces on a chappati, roll it up and eat.
-To give this snack an even yummier twist you can smear a little ghee on the chappati along with the jaggery.
+To give this snack an even yummier twist you can spread a little ghee on the chapati along with the jaggery.